lunarc/lunarc_docs/docs/batch_system.md

 computer time.
 If the jobs hasn’t finished after that time, SLURM will terminate it.
 Job scripts typically contain more than one of these statements, specifying e.g. more than one processor or more memory.
-The most commonly used resource statements at Lunarc will be explained below.
+The most commonly used resource statements at LUNARC will be explained below.
 The resource statements are followed by a list of programs and UNIX commands to be executed on the system.
 This is actually a normal UNIX script and everything you can do in a UNIX script can be done here